djkoloski/libpd64/README.md

 Then make a new Unity project that you want to use LibPD with.
 Go to `Assets > Import Package > Custom Package` and select `uPD/uPD.unitypackage`.
 Import all assets, then select that you made a backup and are ready to upgrade.

-uPD has a few rough edges, ignore the UnauthorizedAccessException about being unable to copy `libpdcsharp.dll` for now.
+uPD has a few rough edges; you should get an UnauthorizedAccessException about being unable to copy `libpdcsharp.dll`.
+We'll fix it later.

 Example scenes are: